CHT2520-web-prog/javascript/README.md

 ### Using a Query Scope
 - Open the Film model and add a `scopeByDecade()` method.
-  - This uses a 'query scope' that allows us to customise queries on a model
+  - This uses a 'query scope' that allows us to customise queries on a model.
     - In this case it will run an SQL query that retrieves all the films that have a year value within the specified range.
-    - You can read more about query scopes here: https://laravel.com/docs/12.x/eloquent#query-scopes
+    - You can read more about query scopes here: https://laravel.com/docs/12.x/eloquent#query-scopes.

 ```php
 namespace App\Models;